Aveglia/vAMPirus/helpmeoutsome.md

     1. Clone vAMPirus from github  -  `git clone https://github.com/Aveglia/vAMPirus.git`

-    2. Run the vAMPirus start up script to install dependencies and any databases specified
+    2. Before launching the vAMPirus.nf, be sure to run the vampirus_startup.sh script to install dependencies and/or databases

+    3. Test the vAMPirus installation with the provided test dataset (if you have ran the start up script, you can see STARTUP_HELP.txt for test commands and other examples)

-    3. Edit vAMPirus configuration file
+    4. Edit parameters in vampirus.config file

-    4. Run DataCheck mode with dataset

-    5. Run Analyze mode with desired clustering technique and %ID
+    5. Launch the DataCheck pipeline to get summary information about your dataset

+    6. Change any parameters in vampirus.config file that might aid your analysis (e.g. clustering ID, maximum merged read length)

+    7. Launch the Analyze pipeline to perform a comprehensive analysis with your dataset

+    8. Explore results directories and produced final reports

-## Installing vAMPirus
+# Installing vAMPirus

 Clone the most recent version of vAMPirus from github using: